What is the Schroth Best Practice for Scoliosis?

 The Schroth Method is unique to each individual

-It is one of the reasons we choose to instruct patients on a one-on-one basis rather than in groups.
+It is one of the reasons we choose to instruct Schroth in Singapore on a one-on-one basis rather than in groups.
 There are many Schroth scoliosis exercises.
 The one’s chosen for each patient are determined by practitioner judgement and based on the curve pattern efficacy of each exercise for the individual.
 It is the reason choosing the right practitioner and program are extremely important.
 Not each exercise works for every individual’s circumstance, even for individuals with the same curve pattern, so experience and decisions in the clinical setting can be pivotal.
 Variables such as pain and postural considerations also play a role.

 Patients must focus mentally and physically and work at internalizing the concepts of re-establishing spinal symmetry during each exercise.
 Schroth Best Practice® takes the Schroth Method even further and patients are taught how to effect optimal postural control and awareness during everyday activities utilizing active 3D self-corrective movements.